Yeetsomepickles999/JetsonNanoRockPaperScizzorsGame/README.md

 ## YouTube Demo

-Watch the game in action on YouTube: [https://youtu.be/emMJ9Opf86Q](https://youtu.be/emMJ9Opf86Q)
+Watch a description of the game on Youtube: [https://youtu.be/emMJ9Opf86Q](https://youtu.be/emMJ9Opf86Q) Watch the game in action on YouTube: [https://youtu.be/_7Gh36yrx5g](https://youtu.be/_7Gh36yrx5g)